nicc777/py-animus/README.md

 >
 > As a result, I do not consider the current implementation up to version `v1.0.16` stable or really usable.
 The new implementation will start with version `v1.1.0`

+> **note**
+> At the moment I am merging the [rewrite issue](https://github.com/nicc777/py-animus/issues/83) to the main branch from time to time.
+However, the effort is on-going and there will be no releases until the rewrite is completed.

 # Why use this solution

 The project was created as a result of finding a better way to manage environments with a mixture of deployment technologies including AWS CloudFormation and Terraform.